 Donut pillows.
 As the name implies, this is a donut-shaped pillow that is placed on the seat portion of a chair.
 With either a depression or a hole in the center of the pillow, one can sit with much less pressure in the coccyx region (the tailbone).
 People who have suffered a broken or bruised tailbone or have coccygeal pain (such as coccydynia) may need this type of pillow in order to sit without pain.

 Summary of Pillow Support and Comfort

-Use of a variety of pillows for both comfort and support can make a big difference in alleviating or avoiding back pain or neck pain and getting a good night’s sleep.
+Use of a variety of pillows for both comfort and support can make a big difference in alleviating or avoiding back pain and getting a good night’s sleep.
 For people with spinal disorders, the right type of support can be especially important in helping the spine rest comfortably.